xye7ei/metaparse/README.md

 The design of this module is inspired by [Parsec] in Haskell and [instaparse] in Clojure, targeting at "native parsing".
 It is remarkable for

-* no **string notations** for grammar (like in [Instaparse][]) and
+* no **literal string notations** for grammar (like in [Instaparse][])
 * no [DSL][] feeling<sup>[2]</sup>
 * no dependencies
-* no helper/intermediate files when using
+* no helper/intermediate files generated
 * rule semantics in *pure* Python
 * etc.

 <sub>[2]. may be untrue.</sub>

-Though this slim module does not target at replacing more extensive tools, it is extreme handy and its integration in Python projects is seamless.
+Though this slim module does not intend to replace more extensive tools like [ANTLR][], it is extreme handy and its integration in Python projects is seamless.

 # Going into non-determinism